-Zack is a manager at the Institute for the Advancement of the American Legal System (IAALS) where he works to improve the delivery of legal services through a variety of projects that focus on education, the intersection of law and technology, and the regulation of the legal profession.
+Zack is the Director of Legal Education and the Legal Profession at the Institute for the Advancement of the American Legal System (IAALS) where he works to improve the delivery of legal services through a variety of projects that focus on education, the intersection of law and technology, and the regulation of the legal profession.
 DeMeola joined IAALS in 2017 after having litigated in private practice for six years.
 He began his legal career in the Litigation & Dispute Resolution, Privacy, and Social Media law groups of Mayer Brown LLP in Los Angeles.
 Prior to joining IAALS, DeMeola was an associate at Baker Hostetler LLP’s Denver office, where he focused his practice on data breach and privacy issues, class action litigation defense, and complex commercial matters.

 In 2015, Colorado Law Weekly recognized DeMeola as one of seven Colorado “up and coming lawyers.”
 DeMeola graduated from William & Mary School of Law in 2010, where he received the George Wythe and Ewell Awards for leadership and service.
 DeMeola also obtained a Master’s degree in American Studies from the College of William and Mary, and received his Bachelor of Arts from the University of Pennsylvania.

 Our dear friend and Denver Legal Hacker co-founder Alli Gerkman passed away on August 31, 2019 at the age of 41.
 She had been valiantly fighting a rare cancer since her diagnosis in 2015 at the age of 36.